 INFORMATION ON CONSUMERS UNDER THE AGE OF EIGHTEEN (OR HIGHER LEGAL DRINKING AGE)

 Consistent with the Children's Online Privacy Protection Act of 1998 (“COPPA”), we do not, and will never knowingly, request personal information from anyone under the age of thirteen (13) online.
-As a policy, no person under the age of eighteen (18) (or a younger than a drinking age higher than 18 years old in certain jurisdictions) is permitted to interact with ’s Websites.
+As a policy, no person under the age of eighteen (18) (or a younger than a drinking age higher than 18 years old in certain jurisdictions) is permitted to interact with Freixenet Mionetto USA’s Websites.

 We do not knowingly collect any personal information from visitors or users of our Websites who are under the age of eighteen (18).
 If you are under eighteen (18) years of age, please do not give us any personal information.
 We encourage parents and legal guardians to monitor their children’s Internet usage and to help enforce our Policy by instructing their children to never provide personal information through the Internet without their permission.
 If you have reason to believe that a child under the age of eighteen (18) has provided personal information to us, please contact us using the Contact Information, below, and we will endeavor to delete that information from our databases.

-does not intentionally sell or share the personal information of minors under eighteen (18) years of age and does not have any actual knowledge of any such sale or sharing.
+Freixenet Mionetto USA does not intentionally sell or share the personal information of minors under eighteen (18) years of age and does not have any actual knowledge of any such sale or sharing.

 For parents and guardians, we urge you to repeatedly discuss with your children the risks of giving personal information to anyone (online or in person) whom they do not personally know.
 For additional tips on how to help children stay safe on the internet, please see the Federal Trade Commission’s Consumer Advice website available at: https://consumer.ftc.gov/identity-theft-and-online-security/protecting-kids-online.